tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 calculated off-line with an Octave script (/test/reference/lte_pathloss.m).
-Each test case passes if the reference loss value is equal to the value calculated by the simulator within a tolerance of :math:`0.001` dB, which accouns for numerical errors in the calculations.
+Each test case passes if the reference loss value is equal to the value calculated by the simulator within a tolerance of :math:`0.001` dB, which accounts for numerical errors in the calculations.